My-Mr-E/NessusValidator/README.md

 Example: ./validator.py -f "nessusfile.nessus"

-Example: ./validator.py -f "nessusfile.nessus" --timestamp
+Example: ./validator.py -f "nessusfile.nessus" --listhost

--f "Nessus file input"

---testssl "Perform only SSL/TLS validations"

---timestamp "Perform only TCP Timestamp Response validations"
+  -h, --help            show this help message and exit -f FILE, --file FILE  Input Nessus File
+  --testssl             Run validations for SSL/TLS vulnerabilities --timestamp           Validate TCP Timestamp Responses --timeout TIMEOUT     Set the timeout for tests that tend to hang up --removeinfo          Remove Informational findings from the Nessus file --listhost            Prints a list of live hosts from scan results

 ## TO-DO

 * Continue adding validations
 * Add the ability to automatically remove false positives (and reduce the chance of removing false negatives)
-* Add the ability to create a host list
+* Add the ability to create a host list (Completed)
 * Add the ability to export validations to a different file
 * Add selective validation
 * Multi-thread the validations to speed the process